Bayesian Analysis of Rank Data with Covariates and Heterogeneous Rankers: Simulation Studies

 \subsection{BARC with partial ranking lists}

 We further explore how BARC performs for aggregating partial ranking lists, where subgroups have no overlap with each other.
-This is a similar situation as we observe in Example \ref{ex1}.
-We simulated data from Scenario 2 with $n=80$, $m=10$ and $p=3$.
-We randomly divide these 80 entities into $k\,(=1,2,4,8,10,16)$ subgroups, each with size $n/k$.
-As $k$ increases, the pairwise comparison information decreases.
-For example, when $k=16$, we have only $5.06\%$ of all the pairwise comparisons in a partial ranking list.
-Figure \ref{fig3} displays the Kendall's tau distances between the true rank and the aggregated ranking lists inferred by BARC in different cases.
-BARC is quite robust with respect to partial ranking lists when unobserved pairwise comparisons are missing completely at random and the input ranking lists have moderate dependence on the available covariates.
-In contrast, denoted by BAR in Figure \ref{fig3}, the BARC method without using covariates is susceptible to partial lists.
+This is a similar situation as Example \ref{eg:ortho}.
+We simulate data from Scenario 2 with $N=80$, $M=10$ and $L=3$.
+We randomly divide these 80 entities into $K\,(=1,2,4,8,10,16)$ subgroups, each with size $N/K$.
+As $K$ increases, the pairwise comparison information decreases.
+For example, when $K=16$, we have only $5.06\%$ of all pairwise comparisons in a partial ranking list.

+Table \ref{tab:partial} displays the Kendall tau distances between the true and the aggregated ranking lists inferred by BARC models in different cases.
+Specifically, we consider four Bayesian models BAR, $\text{BARC}_1$, $\text{BARC}_2$ and $\text{BARC}_3$, whose models and priors are defined the same as in Section \ref{sec:simu_comp}.
+Table \ref{tab:partial} shows that BARC is quite robust with respect to partial ranking lists when the unobserved pairwise comparisons are missing completely at random and the input ranking lists have moderate dependence on the available covariates, in the sense that the precision of aggregated ranking lists is relatively stable when the partial ranking lists become more and more incomplete, as demonstrated by $\text{BARC}_1$ and $\text{BARC}_2$.
+In contrast, the BARC method without using covariates, denoted by BAR in Table \ref{tab:partial}, is susceptible to missing information in the partial lists.
+Specifically, when $K=16$, the average Kendall tau distance between true and aggregated ranking lists using BAR increases by about $70\%$, while that using $\text{BARC}_1$ and $\text{BARC}_2$ increases by about $15\%$.